 Weekly Challenges / Prizes

-Having a weekly challenge either work or non-work related makes things fun, breaks up monotony of the week and encourages healthy competition among coworkers.
+Having a weekly challenge either work or non-work related makes things fun, breaks up the monotony of the week, and encourages healthy competition among coworkers.
 As a study by Cornell University mentions, avoiding burnout can be a big problem for remote teams, so interjecting fun into the day is essential.
-Weekly challenges may be work or non-work related, but make them simple.
+Weekly challenges maybe work or non-work related, but make them simple.

 Virtual Social Events (Hello Team Bonding)